BestTimesToVisit.com Logo

 When's the absolute best time to visit Southeast Asia to dodge the worst of the crowds and the heat?

-What's a common cultural faux pas I should be aware of when visiting temples or homes?
+What's a common cultural faux pas I should be aware of, especially when visiting temples or someone's home?

-How much cash should I carry, and is it easy to use ATMs or credit cards?
+How much cash should I carry, and is it easy to find ATMs or use credit cards?

-While major cities and tourist hubs are increasingly card-friendly, it's always wise to have a good amount of local currency on hand, especially for smaller towns, markets, and local eateries.
-ATMs are widely available in most countries, but inform your bank before you travel to avoid card blocks.
-Always try to withdraw from bank-affiliated ATMs for better security.
+While major cities and tourist areas readily accept credit cards, it's wise to carry a good amount of local currency for smaller vendors, street food stalls, and rural areas.
+ATMs are generally plentiful in cities, but inform your bank of your travel plans to avoid card blocks.
+Having smaller denominations is also key for bargaining at markets.

 What is the cheapest month to visit Southeast Asia?